 Navigate through code with the Visual Studio debugger

 The Visual Studio debugger can help you navigate through code to inspect the state of an app and show its execution flow.
 You can use keyboard shortcuts, debug commands, breakpoints, and other features to quickly get to the code you want to examine.
 Familiarity with debugger navigation commands and shortcuts makes it faster and easier to find and resolve app issues.
-If this is the first time that you've tried to debug code, you may want to read Write better C# code using Visual Studio and Debugging for absolute beginners before going through this article.
+If this is the first time that you've tried to debug code, you may want to read Debugging for absolute beginners and Debugging techniques and tools before going through this article.

 To start your app with the debugger attached, press F5, select Debug > Start Debugging, or select the green arrow in the Visual Studio toolbar.

 While you're debugging, a yellow highlight shows the code line that will execute next.

 Most debugger windows, like the Modules and Watch windows, are available only while the debugger is running.
 Some debugger features, such as viewing variable values in the Locals window or evaluating expressions in the Watch window, are available only while the debugger is paused at a breakpoint, also called break mode.

 In break mode, app execution is suspended while functions, variables, and objects remain in memory.
 You can examine the elements' positions and states to look for violations or bugs.
 For some project types, you can also make adjustments to the app while in break mode.
 For a video showing these features, see Getting Started with the Debugger.

 If you break in code that doesn't have source or symbol (.pdb) files loaded, the debugger displays a Source Files Not Found or Symbols Not Found page that can help you find and load the files.
 See Specify symbol (.pdb) and source files.
 If you can't load the symbol or source files, you can still debug the assembly instructions in the Disassembly window.